Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 |---|---|---|

-It’s important to interpret these numbers alongside symptoms because some patients have elevated IgE without obvious allergies.
+It’s important to interpret these numbers alongside symptoms because some patients have detectable or even elevated specific IgE without obvious allergic symptoms.
+As ACAAI’s testing and diagnosis guidance explains, skin and blood results should be interpreted together with your medical history rather than used alone.

 Patch Testing for Contact Allergies